 The use of both a PLC and a general microcontroller necessitates the use of two different programming languages.
 While the specification explicitly requires the use of Function Block code on the PLC, the PIC microcontroller can be programmed in either C or assembly language, each carrying its own benefits.
 While assembly language may improve overall responsiveness, the C language was chosen due to its compiler, which provides optimization and enough abstraction to greatly reduce both the time and programming skill required.
 The microcontroller (PIC16F1827) Integrated Development Environment (IDE) also includes C-libraries with register definitions and predefined, special functions (such as interrupt subroutines) that provide a second layer of abstraction, making programming in C much less cumbersome.

-When programming either of the these devices, textbook examples from the respective programming manuals and datasheets were used to implement basic functionality, before expanding the code to fit our particular use case.
+When programming either of these devices, textbook examples from the respective programming manuals and datasheets were used to implement basic functionality, before expanding the code to fit our particular use case.

 Hardware